The Limits of Personalization in Assortment Optimization: Experiments

-We performed a series of computational experiments under the LC-MNL model to study the relative performance of traditional assortment optimization, personalized assortment optimization and the clairvoyant firm.
-We present these results as percentages of the revenue obtained for a TAOP firm that employs the revenue-ordered assortment heuristic.
+We next present the results of computational experiments under the LC-MNL model to study the relative performance of traditional assortment optimization, personalized assortment optimization and the clairvoyant firm.
+We present these results as percentages of the revenue obtained for a TAOP-firm that employs the revenue-ordered assortment heuristic.